adamsitnik/adamsitnik.github.io/_posts/2017-04-04-Hardware-Counters-Diagnoser.md

 >
 > I also know cache misses and branch mispredictions are also supported, as they are displayed on the internal benchmark comparison site (I'm not sure how to enable those ones though).

 I could finally add a new feature to BenchmarkDotNet that was related to performance, not the MSBuild/project.json stuff ;) So I just downloaded the source codes of [xunit-performance](https://github.com/Microsoft/xunit-performance) and [PerfView](https://github.com/microsoft/perfview) and dig into the details. `Microsoft.Diagnostics.Tracing.TraceEvent` is not OSS yet, so I used my favorite .NET decompiler [ILSpy](http://ilspy.net/) to get the full picture.
-If you are curious how to do it without BenchmarkDotNet you can read  [this post](http://adamsitnik.com/Hardware-Counters-ETW/) about it.

 ## Limitations